VictorDevDm/Release_Notes_En/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-20.0.1/Speed-Based-App-Lock.md

 # Speed-Based App Lock

-**US ID: US-NPD-7726**
+**User Story ID: US-NPD-7726**

 In the portal, you can configure app locking based on your device's speed.
-When you enable the "Enable Speed Lock" option, you can set a minimum speed (starting at 20 km/h) and a wait time (initially 1 minute) for the apps to be locked.
-In the app, the configured apps will be locked as soon as the device reaches or exceeds this speed.
-They will be unlocked when the device's speed falls below the set threshold.
-The settings are automatically sent to the devices connected to <ProductName>.
+When this option is enabled, the system sets a minimum speed, which by default is 20 km/h, to start locking the apps.
+You can also adjust the unit of measurement and the wait time, which by default is 1 minute.
+In the "Applications" tab, you can choose which apps will have the lock enabled or disabled.
+The app lock will only occur if your device is at or above the configured speed.
+Once you make the configurations, they are automatically sent to the devices connected to <ProductName>.